 - State the right or rights that you wish to exercise;

 We will respond to you within one month from when we receive your request.

 10 Withdrawal of consent

 Where we process your Personal Data on the basis that you have provided your consent to do so, for the purposes set out in this Policy, you may withdraw your consent at any time.

-To withdraw your consent please write to us at: FAO Data Protection Managers, Tayntons, 8 – 12 Clarence Street, Gloucester, GL1 1DZ.
+To withdraw your consent please write to us at: FAO Data Protection Managers, Tayntons, 5th Floor, Llanthony Warehouse, The Docks, Gloucester, GL1 2EH.

 Please note that this this will not affect the lawfulness of any processing activity we have carried out prior to you withdrawing your consent.

 We hope that you are happy with our service but should you have any questions then please contact our Data Protection Managers (Please see ‘Get in touch’ below).

 The General Data Protection Regulation also gives you the right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where the alleged infringement of data protection laws occurred.